 Key Takeaways from Qualys's Q1 Results

-Qualys' revenue guidance for the next quarter looks quite a bit better than what the analysts were expecting.
-And we were also glad that the revenue guidance for the rest of the year exceeded expectations.
+We struggled to find many strong positives in these results.
 On the other hand, revenue growth is overall a bit slower these days.
 Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
-The company is flat on the results and currently trades at $125.18 per share.
+The company currently trades at $124 per share.

 Is Now The Time?

 When considering Qualys, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although we have other favorites, we understand the arguments that Qualys is not a bad business.
-However, its revenue growth has been weak.
-But on a positive note, its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+There are a number of reasons why we think Qualys is a great business.
+Its revenue growth has been weak, but at least that growth rate is expected to increase in the short term.
+But on a positive note, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.

-Qualys's price to sales ratio based on the next twelve months is 11.3x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
-We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
-And if you like the company, it seems that Qualys doesn't trade at a completely unreasonable price point.
+Qualys's price to sales ratio based on the next twelve months is 11.0x, suggesting that the market is expecting more measured growth, relative to the hottest tech stocks.
+Looking at the tech landscape today, Qualys's qualities as a business really stand out and we still like it at this price.